armourjami/armourtake/README.txt

 ##Brief notes on the functionality of the MVC structure

+This is where I will write notes that help me to remember how to use the code.
 ###Views

 When creating view files all dynamic data should be included via the $data array passed to the page.